-The following statement is provided to enable readers of the annual report and financial statements of the College to obtain a better understanding of its governance and legal structure.
-This statement covers the period from 1 August 2022 to 31 July 2023, and up to the date of approval of the annual report and financial statements.
+The following statement is provided to enable readers of the annual report and accounts of the college to obtain a better understanding of its governance and legal structure.
+This statement covers the period from 1 August 2023 to 31 July 2024 and up to the date of approval of the annual report and financial statements.

-The College endeavours to conduct its business:
+The college endeavours to conduct its business:

-- in accordance with the seven principles identified by the Committee on Standards in Public Life (selflessness, integrity, objectivity, accountability, openness, honesty and leadership); - in full accordance with the guidance to colleges from the Association of Colleges in Code of Good Governance for English Colleges ("the Code") and - whilst not having adopted the UK Corporate Governance Code 2018, the Corporation has 'due regard to its principles and guidance'.
+- 1. in accordance with the seven principles identified by the Committee on Standards in Public Life (selflessness, integrity, objectivity, accountability, openness, honesty and leadership); - 2. in full accordance with the guidance to colleges from the Association of Colleges in The Code of Good Governance for English Colleges ("the Code")